-The Spinal Cord Injury Rehabilitation Program at The Ohio State University Medical Center features the most advanced treatments available to meet your needs if you have total or partial loss of sensation, movement or function due to spinal cord injury or disease.
+The Spinal Cord Injury Rehabilitation Program at The Ohio State University Wexner Medical Center features the most advanced treatments available to meet your needs if you have total or partial loss of sensation, movement or function due to spinal cord injury or disease.

 Our rehabilitation program helps you regain lost skills or learn to compensate for skills that cannot be recovered.
 Our goal is for you to reach the highest level of independence and quality of life.

 Most of our patients have suffered one of two main types of spinal cord injury:

 - Complete injury – no function below the level of injury, including no sensation or movement (paralysis), with both sides of the body affected

 - Incomplete injury – some movement or sensation below the injury, which may include more function on one side of the body than the other

 Spinal cord injuries may be the result of:

 - Birth injuries

 - Violent acts